CM2Walki/Valheim/README.md

 This is the defacto image.
 If you are unsure about what your needs are, you probably want to use this one.
 It is a bare-minimum Valheim dedicated server containing no 3rd party plugins.<br/>

 ## `valheim:plus`
 This is a specialized image.
 It contains the popular mod [ValheimPlus](https://github.com/valheimPlus/ValheimPlus).

+Note: The game world is saved in a different directory in this tag, make sure to create an additional volume for world persistency across container recreations.
+See [#Hosting a simple game server](https://github.com/CM2Walki/Valheim/edit/master/README.md#hosting-a-simple-game-server)

 # Contributors
 [![Contributors Display](https://badges.pufler.dev/contributors/CM2Walki/Valheim?size=50&padding=5&bots=false)](https://github.com/CM2Walki/Valheim/graphs/contributors)